9 Ways to Keep Your Airways Clear and Lungs Cleanby The HealthCentral Editorial Team

 Take time for your bronchial hygiene

 Just as you take time to wash your face or brush your teeth each day, take the time to for your lungs.
+Use this time to practice airway clearing techniques or therapies to keep airways clear.

 Keep your lungs clean and clear of excess mucous